A collection of organic herbal teas including tulsi, ginger, turmeric and amla — an ultimate guide to herbal tea types and benefits

 2.2.
 Key benefits:

-It is a natural adaptogen and helps the body cope with physical and mental stress; its antioxidant property helps slow down aging and promote resilience.
+It is a natural adaptogen.
+It helps the body handle physical and mental stress.
+Its antioxidant properties help slow aging.
+They also promote resilience.

 It supports respiratory function, improves immunity, and promotes mental clarity.